ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/03_standing_up_your_first_cluster/01_minikube.md

 Kubectl is now configured to use the cluster.
 ```

-* Create a deployment:
+* Create a Deployment:
 ```
 $ kubectl run hello-minikube --image=k8s.gcr.io/echoserver:1.4 --port=8080
 deployment.apps/hello-minikube created
 ```

-* Expose the deployment by creating a service (of type `NodePort`):
+* Expose the Deployment by creating a Service (of type `NodePort`):
 ```
 $ kubectl expose deployment hello-minikube --type=NodePort
 service/hello-minikube exposed
 ```

-We have now launched an echoserver pod but we have to wait until the pod is up before curling/accessing it via the exposed service.
+We have now launched an "echos erver" Pod, but we have to wait until the Pod is up before curling/accessing it via the exposed Service.

-* To check whether the pod is up and running we can use the following:
+* To check whether the Pod is up and running, we can use the following:
 ```
 $ kubectl get pod --watch
 NAME                               READY     STATUS    RESTARTS   AGE hello-minikube-6c47c66d8-hn457     1/1       Running   0          13s
 ```

-* Once the Pod is "Running", we can now curl the service:
+* Once the Pod is "Running", we can now curl the Service:
 ```
 $ curl $(minikube service hello-minikube --url)
 CLIENT VALUES: